By now, you’ve probably heard about the family separation and detention policies at the U.S. border. The facts are

 - We have to enforce the “law,” it’s biblical

 - Those things that look like cages aren’t really cages

 - Ok, we’d just rather you not use the word “cage”

 — Brian Stelter (@brianstelter) June 18, 2018

 We don’t know how this issue is going to turn out, but many of these frames have been met with skepticism, more outrage, and plenty of counter-evidence.
 Calling out these frames alone is not enough; it will take mobilization, activism, lobbying, and legislation to change these policies.
-Nevertheless, this is an important reminder that framing is a social process, and, especially in an age of social media, it is easier than ever to disrupt a political narrative before it has the chance to get organized.Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+Nevertheless, this is an important reminder that framing is a social process, and, especially in an age of social media, it is easier than ever to disrupt a political narrative before it has the chance to get organized.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston starting in the fall, 2019.
 You can follow him on Twitter.